AXS TV: TRUNKFest with Eddie Trunk

 In October 2017, AXS TV greenlit a new series starring music historian and TV and Radio host Eddie Trunk called TRUNKFest with Eddie Trunk premiering in 2018.
 The program gives viewers a front row seat to some of the nation's biggest music festivals as Trunk travels across the country interviewing bands, visiting booths, sampling festival cuisine, and mingling with the attendees.
 Trunk previously hosted the documentary series Reel to Real on the network in 2016.
 TRUNKFest with Eddie Trunk premiered on July 1, 2018, with a trip to the Sturgis Motorcycle Rally.
-TRUNKFest was renewed for a second season premiering July 7, 2019.
+TRUNKFest was renewed for a second season, which premiered on July 7, 2019.

 Paul Shaffer Plus One

 Paul Shaffer sits down with his famous friends and colleagues across the music industry in this weekly interview series.
 Season one guests include Joe Walsh, Graham Nash, Sammy Hagar, Billy Gibbons, Donald Fagen, Buddy Guy, Spinal Tap bassist Derek Smalls (Harry Shearer) and Smokey Robinson.

-The series premieres on AXS TV Sunday, September 15 and also aired on Shaffer's SiriusXM radio show.
+The series premiered on AXS TV Sunday, September 15 and also aired on Shaffer's SiriusXM radio show.